minaminao/ctf-blockchain/README.md

 | [Paradigm CTF 2021: Secure](src/ParadigmCTF2021)           | WETH                                  |

 ### Storage overwrite by `delegatecall`
-- `delegatecall` is a potential source of vulnerability because the storage of the calling contract can be overwritten by the called function.
+- `delegatecall` is a potential source of vulnerability because the storage of the `delegatecall` caller contract can be overwritten by the called function.

 | Challenge                                                      | Note, Keyword                                                                                     |
 | -------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |